Student Accessibility & Accommodation Services

 Step 1 – New and returning students are required to complete the SAAS Registration form:

 All students need to register with SAAS each semester via the online registration form.

 If you are a new student, we will need to open your file.
 For this we require the following information:

 - A copy of a recent psychoeducational, neuropsychological assessment or diagnostic report (completed within the last 5 years) which includes recommended accommodations.

-- Any previous Individual Education Plan (IEP) from another academic institution.
+- Any previous Individual Education Plan (IEP) or 504 plan from another academic institution.

 - Any pertinent letters from previous institutions.